 So, companies must plan extremely well and avoid common sources of failure.

-Here is a list of top 7 things successful companies have followed to ensure technology intervention among sales team a success,
+Here is a list of top 7 things successful companies have followed to ensure technology intervention among sales team success,

 1. Make everyone understand the need for technology and a new way of working